zastrowm/sdk-typescript/.github/agent-sops/task-implementer.sop.md

 - Use appropriate package managers and dependency files for the project type

 ### Testing Best Practices

+- You MUST follow the comprehensive testing guidelines in [docs/TESTING.md](../../docs/TESTING.md)
 - Follow TDD principles: RED → GREEN → REFACTOR
 - Write tests that fail initially, then implement to make them pass
 - Use appropriate testing frameworks for the project type or as specified in DEVELOPMENT.md